-At Ball Toilet & Septic Services in Blasdell, New York, we recommend frequent pumping of your home’s septic tank.
+At Ball Toilet & Septic Services in Blasdell & Buffalo, New York, we recommend frequent pumping of your home’s septic tank.
 A septic system backup is a costly – and extremely unappealing – problem.
 Fortunately, you can prevent it by calling our company!
 Call 716-823-3606 to request an estimate for our septic tank pumping service.

 All household waste is disposed of through the septic system.
 The septic tank system is a small, on-site sewage treatment and disposal system buried in the ground.
 The proper operation of the septic system is essential to public and private health, to property values, and to the environment.